Museum of Anthropology Tehran

 Museum of Anthropology is one of the museums in Tehran province.
 It was founded in 1935 and houses works created by people from different cities of Iran during the Qajar dynasty and afterwards.

-In 1968, the Museum of Anthropology was transferred from its former place in Abyaz Palace to Golestan Palace.
+In 1968, the Museum of Anthropology was transferred from its former place to the Abyaz Palace in Golestan Palace.
 The museum has workshops for calligraphy, photography, sculpture, carpentry as well as a library with a reading room.
 There are also a lecture hall and forty-seven booths for works assembled from all over Iran.
 Relics in the museum are classified and displayed in a thematic way.
 This museum is located in Golestan Palace.

 Abyaz Palace

-This palace is one of the beautiful palaces located in the Golestan Palace complex (Tehran's Arg Square) Which today is visited by public as the Museum of Anthropology.
+Abyaz Palace is one of many located in the Golestan Palace complex (Tehran's Arg Squarewhich is open to the public as the Museum of Anthropology.